-There has been a lot of discussion about the pros and cons of the cutely-nicknamed “gummy bear” breast implants since Sientra, the new kid on the implant block, made a dramatic entry into the market after receiving FDA-clearance for high strength cohesive gel silicone breast implants in 2012.
+There has been a lot of discussion about the pros and cons of the cutely-nicknamed “gummy bear” breast implants at our Knoxville practice since Sientra, the new kid on the implant block, made a dramatic entry into the market after receiving FDA-clearance for high strength cohesive gel silicone breast implants in 2012.
 Sientra’s entire catalogue is comprised of breast implants known as “form stable” or simply “gummy bear” implants.
 Allergan and Mentor received FDA-clearance soon after Sientra for their fifth generation form stable implants and have a much wider variety of implants for physicians to choose from.

 So now that anyone who wants these implants can have them, the question on everyone’s mind (mine included) is: are these shaped cohesive-gel implants the best silicone breast implants?